matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 I chose to use the [docplex](https://pypi.python.org/pypi/ docplex?cm_mc_uid=67935383877914501094737&cm_mc_sid_50200000=1452877037) module to write the above constraints in Python.
-With this module constraints can be written in the "natural" way, which are then dispatched to [IBM's DoCloud Service](https://developer.ibm.com/docloud/) for solving offline.
+With this module constraints can be written in a natural way, which are then dispatched to [IBM's DoCloud Service](https://developer.ibm.com/docloud/) for solving remotely.
 Note DoCloud requires registration and is not free, although they offer a free month's trial which is what I used for this project.

-For what it's worth I did initially try solving the problem with the [PuLP](https://pypi.python.org/pypi/PuLP) module, with which I had limited success either due to the underlying solver being less sophisticated, or limitations of my machine.
+I did initially try solving the problem with the [PuLP](https://pypi.python.org/pypi/PuLP) module, with which I had limited success either due to the underlying solver being less sophisticated or limitations of my machine.

 As an example, here's how the variables are defined: